gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Since Gradle 4.9, the command line arguments can be passed to `JavaExec` with `--args`.
 For example, if you want to launch the application with command line arguments `foo --bar`, you don't need to hardcode it into the build script - you can just run `gradle run --args 'foo --bar'` (see [application plugin](userguide/application_plugin.html) for more information).

+### Improved publishing documentation

+This release of Gradle includes a [new Publishing Overview chapter](/userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.

 <!--
 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->